Cooking For a Veggie-Hating Adult? Don’t Give Up!

 • Slowly start working in small amounts of different vegetables into a favorite chili or beef stew.
 Don’t overwhelm the beloved recipe with new stuff.
 Start with just a little bit and work up from there.

-At least, if your veggie-shy eater likes them.
+If your veggie-shy eater likes casseroles, you’re in luck!
 There are lots of ways to use small amounts of vegetables in a casserole.
 Shredding them, mashing them, and finely chopping them are probably going to be necessary.
-Some adjustment in cooking time may also be required, as certain vegetables add quite a bit of liquid to the recipes.
-You can also squeeze out the veggie or decrease the overall liquid in the recipe to compensate.
+Some adjustment in cooking time or pre-cooking certain vegetables may also be required, as some types like summer squash, can add quite a bit of liquid to the recipes.
+Squeezing out the pre-cooked veggies or decreasing the overall liquid in the recipe to compensate are also good options.